iksaku/laravel-alpine-images/README.md

 ## Deploying to Production

-Published images can also be used in production, but in order to run the best in class service, it is 100% recommended that you take a look into customizing the image to your needs, as well as to make sure that the build process is tailored to your needs.
+Published images can also be used in production, but to run the best in-class service, it is 100% recommended that you take a look into customizing the image to your needs, as well as to make sure that the build process is tailored to your needs.